macports/macports-guide/guide/adoc/README.md

 # AsciiDoc version of the guide

-This is a preliminary attempt to convert the guide from DocBook to AsciiDoc.
+This is a work-in-progress attempt to convert the guide from DocBook to AsciiDoc.

-The conversion has been done with [docbookrx](https://github.com/asciidoctor/docbookrx):
+The conversion has originally been done with [docbookrx](https://github.com/asciidoctor/docbookrx).
+To handle all elements and special tweaks specific to the MacPorts guide, a [patched version of docbookrx](https://github.com/raimue/docbookrx/tree/macports-guide) is required for the conversion.

     docbookrx guide.xml